MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 To have a first start the complete environment (GOST+SCRAL), we suggest starting from "docker-compose.yml" file.

 ### Before Starting
-For running a SCRAL docker-compose, it is necessary that few environmental variables are set.
+For running a SCRAL docker-compose, it is necessary to set few environmental variables.
-•	To enable the usage of the other environmental variables is necessary to have variable "CONFIG" sets to value "custom".
+•	To enable the usage of the other environmental variables it is necessary to have the variable "CONFIG" set to value "custom".
-•	To start a SCRAL module is necessary to specify the name of the docker image to load (e.g.: monicaproject/scral:glasses)
+•	To start a SCRAL module it is necessary to specify the name of the docker image to load (e.g.: monicaproject/scral:glasses)

 ```docker-compose
 scral: